The Bankrate promise

 Foreign transaction fees

 Much like annual fees, you want to keep an eye out for any cards that come with foreign transaction fees.
-A top choice to keep in mind if you are a student looking for a starter credit card is the Discover it® Student Cash Back credit card given the lack of foreign transaction fees.
+A top choice to keep in mind if you are a student looking for a starter credit card is the Discover it® Student Cash Back, given the lack of foreign transaction fees.
 If you are planning on studying abroad or taking a trip across the pond for spring break, you won’t have to worry about any additional charges while using your credit card internationally.

 High interest rates

 Credit cards for individuals with no credit (or poor credit) typically come with much higher interest rates.
 This may be unavoidable, however, if you manage to pay your bill in full and on time each month, you won’t have to pay interest.
-The Petal® 2 “Cash Back, No fees” Visa® Credit Card (issued by WebBank) offers great options for individuals looking to build their credit while also earning cash back.
+If you’re willing to forgo rewards, the Secured Chime®️ Credit Builder Visa®️ doesn’t charge interest whatsoever, and it also doesn’t charge late payment fees or have over-the-limit penalties.